Make Money

 That’s absolutely false: there are numerous companies that offer secret shopping gigs (such as Market Force Research), and while you certainly won’t get rich it’s not a bad way to make a few extra bucks.

-#52.
-Retail Arbitrage
+42. Retail Arbitrage

 Retail arbitrage is the practice of buying an item in one place — either geographic (such as at a flea market or thrift store) or virtual (such as on eBay) — and then selling that item for a higher price somewhere else.

-This works because while the economic principle called “the law of one truth” says that any given item should sell for generally the same price in all places, not everyone in the marketplace is working with the same set of information, and not every item has the same value across different market segments.
+This works because while the economic principle called “the law of one price” says that any given item should sell for generally the same price in all places, not everyone in the marketplace is working with the same set of information, and not every item has the same value across different market segments.

 Learning how to exploit these market imbalances can be shockingly easy and very lucrative — whether you’re walking into a store and buying things to resell online, or drop-shipping products that you never even touch.

-#53.
-Find Rare Books
+43. Find Rare Books

 One great niche within flipping is rare book hunting.
 Most people don’t realize that a single book can be worth hundreds of dollars.